viewmaster111/SpeedTest-1/README.md

 Speedtest uses NO flash.
 And that makes it mobile compatible.
 It Meets the HTML5 standards.
 Open source.
 NO ADS.

 Others Uses Flash NOT compatible in mobile browsers- Requires you to download a app on your mobile device.
 NOT HTML5 compliant. has ADS.
+NOT open source

 #Project maintenance
 Good news!
 No Maintenance!
 Version 0.5.0 has been released.